ROPA, which stands for Reception of Oocytes from the Partner, allows same-sex couples to ‘share motherhood’.

-The patient will be regularly followed up during the whole procedure by means of U/S scan and hormonal blood tests.
+The patient will be regularly followed up during the whole procedure by means of ultrasound scan and hormonal blood tests.

 Once the follicles have reached the appropriate size, the mature oocytes are retrieved from the ovaries.
 It is a very simple and quick procedure – it takes no more than 15 minutes– and it is done under sedation.

-The cryopreserved (frozen) sperm sample from an anonymous donor, after being thawed, is prepared inside the lab to separate out and select the optimal the best sperm cells for fertilization.
+The cryopreserved (frozen) sperm sample from a sperm donor, after being thawed, is prepared inside the lab to separate out and select the optimal the best sperm cells for fertilization.

-Then, sperm and oocytes are joined for several hours in an incubator that provides optimal conditions for fertilization.
+Then, sperm and oocytes are mixed for several hours in an incubator that provides optimal conditions for fertilization.

-Once the oocytes are obtained, and the sperm from an anonymous donor is prepared (capacited), they are fertilized and kept under observation inside the lab until the day of transfer.
+Once the oocytes are obtained, and the sperm from a donor is prepared, the eggs are then fertilized and kept under observation inside the lab until the 5th or 6th day of development.

 In the meantime, the woman who will receive the embryo starts treatment to prepare her uterus and increase the chances of embryo implantation.